 Q: What is the phased approach for the secure messaging objective?

 A: To allow providers time to work toward a goal of greater patient involvement, the Centers for Medicare & Medicaid Services (CMS) is using a phased approach to increase the threshold for this objective’s measure.
-In 2015, the capability for patients to send and receive secure electronic messages must be fully enabled for the entire reporting period.
+In 2015, the capability for patients to send and receive secure electronic messages was required to be fully enabled for the entire reporting period.
 In 2016, at least one patient (or an authorized representative) must receive a response to a patient-initiated message or be sent a message electronically.
-Beginning in 2017, the threshold will increase so that more than 5 percent of patients (or their patient-authorized representatives) must receive or send a secure electronic message.
+The threshold was originally slated to increase to more than 5% of patients (or their patient-authorized representatives) receiving or sending a secure electronic message in 2017.
+However, 2017 has since become the transition year into the Quality and Payment Program (QPP) and MIPS, where the threshhold for this measure will remain at one patient receiving or sending a secure electronic message.